jouwdan/livetranscribe/README.md

 An AI-powered real-time transcription platform designed for in-person events, conferences, workshops, and meetings. **Built to make events more accessible for hard of hearing, deaf, and neurodiverse audiences** by providing live, accurate transcriptions that viewers can customize to their needs.

+It was built as a pilot to run at DevFest Ireland, due to the severe lack of Sign Language interpreters, and a third party service costing roughly $1000 for the day.
+Using this, the total cost was $1 in OpenAI API costs.

 > **Built entirely with [v0 by Vercel](https://v0.link/lt)**

 ## ⚠️ Current Status